nikhil-0123/AI-Recruitment-System/README.md

 ---

-# License
+## License

-This project is currently under development.
+This project is currently under active development.

+Copyright © 2026 Nikhil Chaugule.
+All rights reserved.

+No license has been granted at this stage.
-A license will be added before the first public release.
+Licensing terms will be finalized before the first public release.

 ---